Fifth-Wheel Travel Trailers are Safer

 Any trailer towed via an overhung hitch is inherently unstable.
 It can, however, be made reasonably stable by competent design, loading and usage.
 Pic: rvbooks.com.au

-A conventional caravan is coupled to its tow vehicle via hitch well over a metre behind at tow vehicle’s rear wheels.
-If either caravan or tow vehicle (or both) are subject to a side force (e.g. change in road camber, wind gusts etc), they swing in opposite directions.
+A conventional travel trailer is coupled to its tow vehicle via hitch well over a metre behind at tow vehicle’s rear wheels.
+If either travel trailer or tow vehicle (or both) are subject to a side force (e.g. change in road camber, wind gusts etc), they swing in opposite directions.
 The rig ‘snakes’.
 At minor levels, this may dampen out after two or three swings.
 If, however, a side force is excessive above a critical speed, the rig is impossible to correct.
 If/when that happens the rig almost always jack-knifes.
 Double Pendulum illustrated.

 A major growing industry builds product intended to limit sway.
-Some assist, but none fully precludes it. (see Caravan & Tow Vehicle Dynamics).
+Some assist, but none fully precludes it. (see Travel Trailer & Tow Vehicle Dynamics).

 The fifth wheeler is inherently stable.
 Pic: rvbooks.com.au

-In physics terms, the overhung hitch of a tow vehicle pulling a conventional caravan introduces a mechanical 180º ‘phase change.’
+In physics terms, the overhung hitch of a tow vehicle pulling a conventional travel trailer introduces a mechanical 180º ‘phase change.’
 It is that which results in inherent instability.

-Fifth-wheel caravans are safer – rear axle location
+Fifth-wheel travel trailers are safer – rear axle location

 A different and saner approach is exemplified (in Australia) by Glenn Porch’s long, ultra-light units.
 The one shown above, of 11.3 metres, has twin axles set right at the rear.
-It weighs 3200 kg and has a legal payload of 1300 kg.
+It weighs 3200 kg (7050 lb) and has a legal payload of 1300 kg (2850 lb).
 It can be pulled by a light tug.
 Glenn produced these mainly out of personal interest.
 He has advised that he has no interest in making any more.
 But if you ever see one for sale – buy it.
 See also: Ultra-light-caravans/

-In Australia the overall weight of a fifth-wheeler and towing vehicle is limited to the GCM (Gross Combined Mass) of the tow vehicle.
-If the GCM is 4.5 tonnes and the tow vehicle weighs 2.0 tonnes, then the maximum weight of the fully laden trailer must not exceed 2.5 tonne.
+In Australia, the overall weight of a fifth-wheeler and towing vehicle is limited to the GCM (Gross Combined Mass) of the tow vehicle.
+If the GCM is 4.5 tonnes and the tow vehicle weighs 2.0 tonnes, then the maximum weight of the fully laden trailer must not exceed 2.5 tonnes.

 A curious quirk in Australian legislation requires a driving licence appropriate only to the Gross Vehicle Mass of the tow vehicle.
-As with caravans, a combination weighing seven tonnes may be legally driven by holders of a car licence.
+As with travel trailers, a combination weighing seven tonnes may be legally driven by holders of a car licence.
 The equivalent limit for a truck is 4.5 tonne.